-Our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under our credit facilities or commercial paper program.
+Our primary sources of liquidity are (i) cash flow from operating activities and (ii) borrowings under PAA's credit facilities or commercial paper program.
 In addition, we may supplement these primary sources of liquidity with proceeds from asset sales, and in the past have utilized funds received from sales of equity and debt securities.
-Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on our long-term debt and (v) distributions to our unitholders and noncontrolling interests.
+Our primary cash requirements include, but are not limited to, (i) ordinary course of business uses, such as the payment of amounts related to the purchase of crude oil, NGL and other products, other expenses and interest payments on outstanding debt, (ii) investment and maintenance capital activities, (iii) acquisitions of assets or businesses, (iv) repayment of principal on long-term debt and (v) distributions to our Class A shareholders and noncontrolling interests.
 In addition, we may use cash for repurchases of common equity.
-We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under our commercial paper program or credit facilities.
-In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities or acquisitions and refinancing our long-term debt, through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.
+We generally expect to fund our short-term cash requirements through cash flow generated from operating activities and/or borrowings under PAA's commercial paper program or credit facilities.
+In addition, we generally expect to fund our long-term needs, such as those resulting from investment capital activities or acquisitions and refinancing long-term debt, through a variety of sources (either separately or in combination), which may include the sources mentioned above as funding for short-term needs and/or the issuance of additional equity or debt securities and the sale of assets.

-As of December 31, 2022, although we had a working capital deficit of \$536 million, we had approximately \$3.0 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):
+As of December 31, 2022, although we had a working capital deficit of \$535 million, we had approximately \$3.0 billion of liquidity available to meet our ongoing operating, investing and financing needs, subject to continued covenant compliance, as noted below (in millions):

-As of aber 31, 2022
+As of ber 31, 2022

-Availability under senior unsecured revolving credit facility (1) (2) \$ 1,317
+Availability under PAA senior unsecured revolving credit facility (1) (2) \$ 1,317

-Availability under senior secured hedged inventory facility (1) (2) 1,281
+Availability under PAA senior secured hedged inventory facility (1) (2) 1,281

-Amounts outstanding under commercial paper program
+Amounts outstanding under PAA commercial paper program

 Subtotal 2,598

-Cash and cash equivalents (3) 378
+Cash and cash equivalents (3) 381

-Total \$ 2,976
+Total \$ 2,979

-(1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under the facilities.
+(1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.

-Available capacity under our senior unsecured revolving credit facility and senior secured hedged inventory facility was reduced by outstanding letters of credit of \$33 million and \$69 million, respectively.
+Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$33 million and \$69 million, respectively.